nolanlawson/cordova-plugin-sqlite-2/README.md

 The other values may be provided for backwards compatibility with WebSQL, but are ignored.

 You can also pass in a single options object with the `name` key.
-This is for compatibility with the old SQLite Plugin, although it is non-standard with respect to WebSQL:
+This is for compatibility with the original SQLite Plugin, although it is non-standard with respect to WebSQL:

 ```js
 var db = sqlitePlugin.openDatabase({name: 'mydb.db'});